-Our primary method of presenting products and solutions is the MSC website and our digital marketing programs.
-However, we continue to leverage master catalogs, along with specialty and promotional catalogs and brochures, where appropriate.
-We use specialty and promotional publications to target customers in specific areas, such as metal fabrication, facilities management and safety and janitorial.
+Our primary method of presenting products and solutions is the MSC website and our digital marketing programs, which include tactics such as search engine marketing, email marketing, social media and online advertising.
+These programs align with the ever-evolving buying behavior of our customers and are designed to maximize marketing productivity and return on marketing dollars spent.
+While digital is our primary means of marketing, we leverage master catalogs, specialty and promotional catalogs, and brochures where appropriate.
+We use specialty and promotional publications to target customers in specific areas, such as metal fabrication, facilities management, and safety and janitorial.
 Specialty and promotional catalogs, targeted to our best prospects, offer a more focused selection of products.
-While traditional marketing tactics such as master catalogs, promotional catalogs and brochures continue to play a role in our efforts, our primary forms of marketing are digital platforms, such as search engine marketing, email marketing and online advertising, to align with changes in our customers' buying behavior and to maximize marketing productivity and return on marketing dollars spent.